- Graduate Programs Online

 Meeting participant eligibility standards, maintaining amateurism status, institutional contracts and planning for athletics contests, and the development of student athlete and coaching manuals will be covered through practical application activities in this course.
 Other applications include scheduling, delegation of tasks, conflict resolution and procurement of equipment and personnel.
 A major, final project will be the development of a comprehensive tournament plan or major activity event/conference plan (e.g. sport competition at the district or regional/state level, conference breakouts and workshops).

-This capstone course for the program will require completion of 110 hours of clinical field experiences in the form of a student internship, a program professional portfolio in electronic format and a comprehensive athletics/activities administrator manual.
+This capstone course for the program will require completion of 90 hours of clinical field experiences in the form of a student internship, a program professional portfolio in electronic format and a comprehensive Athletics/Activities Administrator Coaches Manual.
 All three culminating projects will be required to be submitted for evaluation as a graduation requirement.
-A review for the CCA (Certified Athletic Administrator) examination will also be included in this course for students who desire this optional national certification after completion of this program.
+Prerequisite: All other program courses (EDU509 is a final capstone course)

 This course will examine the philosophical and organizational approaches to various athletic and activity programs; ranging from those starting at the middle school level to intercollegiate programs.
 Topics will include organizational structures, program budgeting, communications and leadership techniques.
 This course will also focus on organizational rules, services and membership of athletics associations such as the NCAA, the NAIA and the National Federation of State High School Activities Associations.